chjj/bthreads/README.md

   `options.type` is automatically set to `module` for consistency with node.js.
 - `options.bootstrap` is a valid option in the browser when used in combination with `options.eval`.
 Its value should be the URL of a compiled [bundle] file.
   For security, it's recommended to serve your own bootstrap file.
+This can be set to `false` to do a _raw_ eval (you must inline your own initialization code, presumably by using `importScripts`).
 - The `Pool` class accepts `size` option.
 This allows you to manually set the pool size instead of determining it by the number of CPU cores.
 - `options.dirname` allows you to set the `__dirname` of an eval'd module.
-  This makes `require` more predictable in eval'd modules (node only).
+  This makes `require` more predictable in eval'd modules (not this is _not_ necessary with the `Thread` and `Pool` objects -- it is done automatically).

 ## Contribution and License Agreement